rianadon/hass-taste-test/README.md

     For an example, see the custom component example in the [tests](https://github.com/rianadon/hass-taste-test/tree/main/test) folder.

+5. The quickstart provided will work well for testing locally on your computer, but the screenshots are not consistent across browsers and even different operating systems.
+So if you set up a CI job for your tests, your `toMatchImageSnapshot()` assertions will likeley fail.

+    I recommend considerably increasing the threshold for accepting two images as the same (5% is good) as well as adding blur.
+These measures ignore browser quirks but miss small textual changes.
+To ensure your text remains consistent, I use a [custom matcher](https://github.com/rianadon/timer-bar-card/blob/d02982f09ca809195d9c6dbff08201a19b24c9d1/test/util.ts#L53-L73) in my components to test check the HTML and the screenshot at once, and recommend you do the same.

+6. If you are running on a CI server, setting up Home Assistant can take some time.
+To avoid having to set your test timeouts higher than the sky, set your `npm test` script to `hass-taste-test && jest` or ensure `npx hass-taste-test` is run before `npm test`.

 ## Reference

 To see examples of these methods in action, see the [tests](https://github.com/rianadon/hass-taste-test/tree/main/test) folder, which has many great examples.